sourabhdhingra/cypress-ui-automation/readme.md

 6. Select your spec `react-shopping-cart.cy.js` in this case.Selecting a spec will load the test run.
 7. Cypress will run the test cases and show the results.
 Below is the screenshot of the test cases running.
     ![Thumbnail](./resources/run-cypress-spec.png)
+8. Setting up CI for Cypress requires setting up of a server process of `Cypress run` since in CI container a Cyprus server need to start.
+First we will set locally and then ensure it works for CI too.
+We will use [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) npm package.
+    ```
+    npm install start-server-and-test --save-dev
+    ```